-Electricity is a manufactured product.
-It is generated from raw energy products such as natural gas, coal, wind, solar and other energy sources.
-From the generation plants, electricity travels from the utility company lines to the main service panel of our home perhaps hundreds of miles away.
-From there the power is distributed throughout the residence via wires which connect to the various appliances, lights, switches and outlets.
+Raw energy sources such as natural gas, coal, wind, solar and other energy sources like wind and nuclear .
+From the generation plants, electricity travels along the utility company lines to the main service panel of our home, perhaps hundreds of miles away.
+Wires distribute power throughout the home to the various appliances, lights, switches and outlets.

 There is quite an art to designing the locations for outlets (AKA receptacles,) switches, and understanding the proper placement of lighting within the home.
 Entire professions are available for electrical and lighting design.

-If you are concerned about high electrical bills we recommend that you have an electrical audit done.
+If you are concerned about high electrical bills I recommend that you have an electrical audit done.
 Find out more about electricity and how it’s made go here: Saving electricity is better than generating new.